aciura/SimpleTradingExchange/node-api-server/README.md

 For displaying order service messages it's using WINDOWS command `set DEBUG=orders`, on LINUX machine please change it to "DEBUG=orders,app && tsc && node ./dist/app.js".
-Somehow setting ENV with `cross-env` does not works for on Windows with Debug library.
+Somehow setting ENV with `cross-env` does not work for me on Windows with Debug library.

 Open [http://localhost:4000](http://localhost:4000) to view server status in the browser.